 Preheat a gas or charcoal grill on high heat.

-Rub corn with 1 tablespoon olive oil and grill, turning occasionally, until lightly charred, about 5-7 minutes.
+Rub the corn with 1 teaspoon olive oil and grill until lightly charred, about 5-7 minutes.
 Let the corn cool slightly before slicing the kernels off the cob.

-In a small bowl, whisk together the lime juice, garlic, salt, pepper and remaining olive oil.
+In a small bowl, whisk together the lemon juice, garlic, salt, pepper and the remaining olive oil.